RishabhSikka3/social-links-profile/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Social links profile solution

 This is a solution to the [Social Links Profile card challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/responsive-social-links-profile-card--QqDRa_2Fs).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.